Office Assistant Resume Samples & Writing Guide

 The best way to grab the attention of any employer is by starting your resume with an introduction that concisely summarizes your key skills and experience.
 It’s best to do this by writing either a resume summary or resume objective.

 If you’re an experienced office assistant, you should write a resume summary because a summary focuses on your previous career-related achievements and skills.
-Here’s an example of a strong office assistant resume summary:
+Here’s an example:

 Detail-oriented Office Assistant with 8+ years of experience handling confidential paperwork and making routine office tasks efficient as possible.
 Proven managerial experience supervising clerks while managing CEO’s schedule and travel plans.
 Strong multitasking, organizational, customer service, and data entry skills, and possess a Technical Writing Certificate.
 Aiming to leverage my qualifications and skills to fill an office assistant managerial role at BP International.

 However, if you’re just getting started in your career as an office assistant, you’ll want to use a resume objective.
-Resume objectives are a self introduction and statement of purpose that aims to show any relevant or transferrable skills you currently possess.
+Resume objectives are a self introduction and statement of purpose that aims to show any relevant or transferrable skills you have.

 Here’s an example of a well-crafted resume objective for an entry-level office assistant: